jbperr/DWM_RE/index.md

 The second command is adding the value in `hl` into the value in `hl`.
 This  multiplies whatever value is in `hl` by two.
 The third command loads `a` with the byte that is stored in RAM at position `C899`.

 See?
 Not too bad, just some syntax to get used to.
+Then, I set a breakpoint so anytime the game tries to read or write any data to the SRAM (the portion where the save is stored) the emulator pauses and I can see what the game is doing in the assembly.

 ## Monsters